 Following lengthy negotiations with the Ministry of Defence at a very senior level, the Bath Bus Company was permitted, with the cooperation of several other operators, Transport for London and Wiltshire Council’s Transport Department, to run a bus service 23A from Warminster to the village of Imber on 5th September 2009.
 Operated as an ordinary local bus service using former London Transport Routemaster buses, the service proved to be very successful and so has now become an annual event, with services now extending beyond Imber to the villages of Market Lavington, Tilshead and Chitterne, plus other remote locations on Salisbury Plain, such as New Zealand Farm Camp and Brazen Bottom.

-Our 2017 event proved to be the most successful yet with 21 vehicles in operation and more than £13,000 donated to the Imber Church fund and the Royal British Legion.
-We are now preparing for Imberbus 2018 and further details of this year’s event can be found in our Imberbus 2018 webpage.
+Our 2017 & 2018 events proved to be the most successful yet with 21 vehicles in operation and a total of £22,000 donated to the Imber Church fund and the Royal British Legion.
+We are now preparing for Imberbus 2019 and further details will be available on this website during the summer.